nikitavoloboev/data/operating-systems/containers/kubernetes.md

 - [Hub](https://github.com/cncf/hub) - Web-based application that enables finding, installing, and publishing packages and configurations for CNCF projects.
 - [apiserver](https://github.com/kubernetes/apiserver) - Library for writing a Kubernetes-style API server.
 - [Active-Monitor](https://github.com/keikoproj/active-monitor) - Kubernetes custom resource controller which enables deep cluster monitoring using Argo workflows.
+- [kube-capacity](https://github.com/robscott/kube-capacity) - Simple CLI that provides an overview of the resource requests, limits, and utilization in a Kubernetes cluster.